 Of course, I will catch some flack, because I didn't do every single thing from scratch.
 I have noticed the people who make those comments are the ones rolling around in trucks with some janky suspension.
 But it's OK to them, because they did it in their own garages, right?

 Erik Harbour is the western regional sales rep for Kinetik Power Cells and has been involved in the scene for more than 10 years.
 He has owned two cover trucks, in which both were designed and built in the same fashion.

 Bought or built?
 Well, here is how I see it.
 Many of us in the scene can all do some cool things to our rides personally, and of course, we all know people who can help us as well, but on the other hand, there are a lot of great custom shops that can do it all.
 Personally speaking, I think if you simply pay the shop and then go pick up your newly custom mini, then it has been bought.
 On the other hand, if you take it to a shop and are at the shop with them late nights before the deadline, or running errands, or turning a wrench, or if you are so technically inclined and did most of the work yourself, then you can say it was built.

 Do you remember Get Shorty?
 It ran on the Dec '03 cover.
-A few years later, the truck was sold, and at the time this was written, the truck was under the knife for a total makeover.
+A few years later, the truck was

 Now, here is where my latest project came into the picture.
 When I set out to build my Dodge, the first thing I did was see the goal, then told my close friends what I was thinking.
 Immediately afterward, ideas started flying around, as my friends helped me to cover every aspect of the truck.
 As close friends in this lifestyle, we began on a project that was both bought and built at the same time.
 This was a case of when time was short, the money was there, along with friends to help out, and so we could truly build one hell of a tight ride!